The University selects suppliers through competitive tendering or quotations for lower value purchases.

 Contract value at or above UWE Bristol tender threshold

-Suppliers wishing to submit a tender are requested to express interest in the opportunity on In-Tend, whereby the tender documentation is then forwarded to them electronically.
+Suppliers wishing to submit a tender should express interest in the opportunity on In-Tend, whereby the tender documentation is then forwarded to them electronically.

 Contract value exceeding Public Contract Regulations threshold